proplot-dev/proplot/docs/showcase.rst

 `~matplotlib.axes.Axes.tricontourf` only work with cartopy, gridline labels are only possible on equirectangular and Mercator projections.
 Also, unfortunately, matplotlib’s
-`~matplotlib.figure.Figure.tight_layout` method fails when cartopy gridline labels are present or when zooming into a projection with `~cartopy.mpl.geoaxes.GeoAxes.set_extent` – so the “tight layout” feature must sometimes be disabled when cartopy projections are present.
+`~matplotlib.figure.Figure.tight_layout` does not account for cartopy gridline labels – so, when they are present, the “smart tight layout” feature is automatically disabled.
 I am currently looking for a work-around.

 The below examples show how to plot geophysical data with ProPlot.
 Note that for basemap projections, longitudes are cyclically permuted so that